MillionConcepts/pdr/supported_datasets.md

   efficiently from PDS3 labels*
   - Juno Waves reduced tables
   - JADE EDRs and RDRs
+- Apollo
+  - PDS3 versions of Apollo 15 and 17 Heat Flow Experiment tables --
+    however, we recommend using the PDS4 collection a15_17_hfe_concatenated, which contains corrections and additional data, instead

 ## Known Unsupported Datasets
 - MRO